*Updated October 2022

 “There are two types of companies: those who have been hacked, and those who don’t yet know they have been hacked.”

-Last year saw 50% more cyberattack attempts than the year prior to it.
+Last year saw 50% more cyberattack attempts than the year before it.
 And no one is spared the danger - it’s estimated that cybercriminals can penetrate 93% of company networks.
-Clearly, strong digital security should be at the forefront of any company today.
+Clearly, strong digital security should be at the forefront of any company strategy today.

-We talked to our very own head of data privacy, Jose Belo, to share valuable insights with you on the best practices in digital security today.
+We talked to data privacy expert Jose Belo to share valuable insights with you on the best practices in digital security today.
 We don’t mean to spoil the surprise, but you’ll find that protecting your company from various types of ransomware attacks requires building the best digital security defense and being aware of those attack vectors.

 What is an attack vector?